 When you file your claim, the insurance company will handle your case.
 This means that the insurance company may offer you a settlement agreement rather than letting your case go to trial.
 It gives them some measure of control over how much compensation they pay.

 When you are offered the settlement agreement, review it carefully before you accept it.
-Many settlement agreements do not offer enough compensation to cover all of your needs.
+Many settlement agreements do not offer enough compensation to cover all your needs.
 Fortunately, you can renegotiate the settlement agreement until they provide enough compensation to handle your expenses.
 Before you sign anything with an insurance company, it is best to contact a worker compensation lawyer to help you make sense of things.
 Have a specialist by your side through the entire process as accepting an offer might limit your options in the future.
 Remember, if you accept the settlement offer, the insurance company will close the matter and you won’t be able to revisit it if your injuries cause ongoing or future expenses.

 Understanding Your Rights

 According to the National Safety Council (NSC), an employee gets hurt at work every seven seconds.
 If your injury happens while you are working, you may be able to take legal action to seek compensation.
 Your eligibility for workers’ compensation benefits depends on your case.
 The program can provide benefits if you meet specific criteria.

 If you file a lawsuit or an insurance claim with your employer and the insurance company, there is a chance that you may be denied.
 If this happens, it can mean that the insurance company or your employer is saying that the accident was your fault.
 You have the right to challenge this rejection and argue your case further.

 If the process continues, you may end up in front of a workers’ compensation judge to resolve your claims.
 If this happens, contact a law firm for legal support throughout the process and to help you to fight for the compensation you deserve.